 Vertigo becomes more common the older a person gets.
-In fact, if you are over 40, you have about a 1 in 3 chance of getting vertigo at some point.
-While vertigo is not a condition on its own, about half of people never find out what the underlying cause is, so most of the information you read online about vertigo is directed specifically at the symptom.
-Here are a number of ways to identify whether or not you are experiencing vertigo.
+In fact, if you are over 40, you have about a 1 in 3 chance of getting vertigo.
+While it is not a condition on its own, about half of people never find out the underlying cause of their vertigo.
+Therefore, most of the information you read online about vertigo is directed specifically at the symptom.
+Here are a number of ways to identify whether or not you are experiencing it.
 If this sounds like what you are dealing with, be sure to read through to the end of the article, where we will discuss a natural therapy that has helped hundreds of vertigo patients in case studies.

 Vertigo and Other Related Symptoms

-- A false sensation of movement – This defines vertigo.
+This defines vertigo.
 Most people perceive it as a spinning sensation.
 However, any false sensation of movement can be vertigo, including feeling like the room is tilting or swaying.
 Think back to when you played Pin the Tail on the Donkey as a kid.
 When you would spin around and stop but everything still felt like it was spinning, that was vertigo.
-The bad news about having vertigo as an adult is that you can’t control when it happens, and it’s definitely not a game.
+The bad news about having it as an adult is that you can’t control when it happens, and it’s definitely not a game.

-- Drop attacks – Vertigo is one of the most common causes of falls, especially among the elderly.
+Vertigo is one of the most common causes of falls, especially among the elderly.
 You bend over to pick something up, and suddenly everything begins to tilt and it’s almost like the floor is coming at you, even though it is actually you who is falling.
-While vertigo is never going to be listed as the cause of death on a person’s medical chart, a fall that is caused by vertigo can certainly be fatal.
-So never let your doctor or anyone else tell you that vertigo isn’t serious or that you should just learn to live with it.
+While it is never going to be listed as the cause of death on a person’s medical chart, a fall that is caused by vertigo can certainly be fatal.
+So never let your doctor or anyone else tell you that it isn’t serious or that you should just learn to live with it.
 Regardless of your age, now is the time to search for a way to break free from vertigo.

-- Hearing loss and tinnitus – When vertigo is combined with hearing loss and tinnitus (ringing in the ears), it could be indicators of Meniere’s disease, a rare vestibular condition that affects about 0.2% of the population.
-When it comes to Meniere’s, vertigo is usually severe and lasts from 20 minutes up to an entire day.
+When vertigo is combined with hearing loss and tinnitus (ringing in the ears), it could be indicators of Meniere’s disease, a rare vestibular condition that affects about 0.2% of the population.
+When it comes to Meniere’s, the spinning sensation is usually severe and lasts from 20 minutes up to an entire day.
 Tinnitus and hearing loss grow worse as the disease progresses, and a hearing test is an important part of getting a diagnosis.
 If you are experiencing all three symptoms together, be sure to let your doctor know.

 Finding Natural Relief from Vertigo